gmachielsen/MadebyLoni/README.md

 - Productphoto zoom: The productphoto zoom is a functionality that the photo zooms in when the cursor hovers over the product photo.
 I have decided that this only will make sence in combination with the thumbnail carousel.

-- product filtering.
-I have decided to not implement product filtering as this will not fit in my current layout.
+- product filtering: I have decided to not implement product filtering as this will not fit in my current layout.
 Further reason is, that I find it hard to find a solution to get this very mobile friendly.
 I miss the knowledge to make this functionality mobile friendly, but I have the knowledge to create filter functionality and I want to implement that after my education at code institute.

-- product sorting
+- product sorting: product sorting is a feature which I decided to not implement as I will mess up my layout.
+And I sorting goes hand in hand with productfiltering.
+So I decided to do it or to do it not.

+- product sharing: this is a feature which I decided to not implement as I am running out of time.
+I want to implement this feature after my study for code institute.

+- Better product management so stock per color and size: This is much harder to implement, so I decided to not implement this for this project as perfect is the enimy of finished.

+- implement ideal: this is also a feature which takes a lot of time, therefore I decided to not implement this.
+Ideal is a payment feature in the Netherlands (around 90 percent of all online transactions in the Netherlands are done with ideal).

+# Credentials

+I really want to thank udemy and the instructor on udemy who have made a course.
+I have implement a lot of features.
+The whole product (by category), cart, payment and order management in this project with the front end included is thanks to udemy.
+The things which I have added to this project is the landingpage, blog app, customer service app and the wishlist app and the about page.
+I also want to thank codeinstitute as this time has gave me the opportunity to learn frontend and django.
+I am happy that I can set up a blog and online shop on my own.
+Codeinstitute has also given me trust in coding as at the beginning of the course I had zero knowledge about coding!
+And now I am motivated to implement difficult features!.